M. C. Escher in popular culture: Music

 The cover of Mike Oldfield's Boxed (1976) mimics two of Escher's works: "Gallery" and "Other World".

 Mick Jagger of The Rolling Stones twice unsuccessfully asked Escher to use his work for an LP cover.
-Jagger opened the first letter with “Dear Maurice,” Escher politely replied that he had no time for that but ended with “By the way, please tell Mr. Jagger I am not Maurice to him but ”Very sincerely M.C.
+Jagger opened the first letter with “Dear Maurice,” but Escher politely replied that he had no time for that.
+He ended the letter with “By the way, please tell Mr. Jagger I am not Maurice to him but ”Very sincerely M.C.
 Escher."

 The cover of British band Mott the Hoople's self-titled debut album features a colorized reproduction of Escher's lithograph Reptiles.

 American rock band Chagall Guevara recorded the song "Escher's World" from their 1991 eponymous album.

-In the video "Around the World" (1997) of Daft Punk, men and women, dressed like mummies similar to those in Escher's painting, perpetually walk around on a stair.
+In the video for "Around the World" (1997) by Daft Punk, men and women, dressed like mummies similar to those in Escher's painting, perpetually walk around on a stair.

-"Escher", a song on Teenage Fanclub's album Thirteen, with lyrics that deal with disorientation.
+"Escher", a song on Teenage Fanclub's album Thirteen, has lyrics that deal with disorientation.

 The song "Mansion Party" by Ninja Sex Party features the line "Take an upside-down left at the M.C.
-Escher Stairs" and the song's animated music video shows a scene similar to that of Relativity.
+Escher Stairs" and its animated music video shows a scene similar to that of Relativity.

 In the song "White and Nerdy" by "Weird Al" Yankovic, he says "M.C.
 Escher, that's my favorite M.C."

 American jazz saxophonist Michael Brecker has recorded a composition entitled "Escher Sketch (A Tale of Two Rhythms)".
 The album that features it, "Now You See It… (Now You Don't)", also has M.C.Escher's artwork on the cover.

 Graham Waterhouse composed Perplexities after Escher for heckelphone, string quartet and double bass, based on five graphic artworks by Escher.

 Other

 Andrew Lipson created a Lego version of Relativity.

 In 1981, Austria issued a postage stamp featuring Escher's Impossible Dice Construction and a 1998 Netherlands stamp illustrated a portrait of the artist alongside one of his works.

-In 1993, in the manga Berserk by Kentaro Miura, during the Black Swordsman arc, the first appearance of the astral plane is shown as a surreal labyrinth dimension that mixes surreal geometry with a dark atmosphere.
+In the Black Swordsman arc of Berserk (1993), the first appearance of the astral plane is shown as a surreal labyrinth dimension that mixes surreal geometry with a dark atmosphere.

-In 2007, a Relativity inspired "Endless Staircase" room was added to Walt Disney World's Haunted Mansion attraction.
+In 2007, a Relativity-inspired "Endless Staircase" room was added to Walt Disney World's Haunted Mansion attraction.

 In 2017, four combs and 244 steps from old wooden-stepped escalators at Wynyard railway station, Sydney, Australia, were "refashioned into a soaring crisscrossing tangle reminiscent of an Escher puzzle" named 'Interloop', designed by local artist Chris Fox and hanging from a ceiling above one of the new sets of escalators.